Security Token Offering | Complete Guide to Launching STO

-In addition, KYC process allows issuers to determine whether any U.S. resident are participating in the token sale.
+In addition, KYC process allows issuers to determine whether any U.S. residents are participating in the token sale.
 The sale of unregistered securities in the United States is a strict liability violation: the issuer need not have known that a purchaser was from the U.S. to become liable.
 The only way to protect against that possibility is to engage in KYC efforts.
 Services like IdentityMind platform offers flexible KYC / AML compliance solutions.

 5. Tokenization platform